Ben331J/sudoku-solver/README.md

-# sudoku-resolver
+# sudoku-solver
-A sudoku resolver in Python
+A sudoku solver in Python

 A exercise to learn Python programming language